All Episodes

 And that's what's so sad and disingenuous about it.

-The same way we played the clip earlier that Joe Scarborough went on his ramp that this is the best version of Joe Biden ever, uh, is totally disingenuous.
+The same way we played the clip earlier that Joe Scarborough went on his ramp, that this is the best version of Joe Biden ever is totally disingenuous.

-You know, that Norm McDonald, the comedian, used to have a joke that he would say when they talk about Bill uh Bill Cosby when he was facing all of his charges.
+You know, Norm McDonald, the comedian, used to have a joke that he would say when they talk about Bill Cosby when he was facing all of his charges.

-Yeah, it just speaks for a total lack of respect for the American people.
+It just speaks to a total lack of respect for the American people.

-Well, and I'll give you another example of something that Joe Biden lied about, and this is something that we've looked into it uh during the debate.
+Well, and I'll give you another example of something that Joe Biden lied about.

-They got cancer, they got all kinds of illnesses, and this PAC Act allowed for the first time Americans to file claims against the federal government.
+And this PAC Act allowed, for the first time, Americans to file claims against the federal government.

 And Joe Biden has touted this repeatedly as a great victory for veterans.